rust-lang/book/nostarch/chapter11.md

 Listing 11-2: The output from running the automatically generated test

 Cargo compiled and ran the test.
-We see the line `running 1 test` [1].
-The next line shows the name of the generated test function, called `it_works`, and that the result of running that test is `ok` [2].
-The overall summary `test result: ok.` [3] means that all the tests passed, and the portion that reads `1 passed;
-0 failed` totals the number of tests that passed or failed.
+We see the line `running 1 test`.
+The next line shows the name of the generated test function, called `tests::it_works`, and that the result of running that test is `ok`.
+The overall summary `test result: ok.` means that all the tests passed, and the portion that reads `1 passed; 0 failed` totals the number of tests that passed or failed.

-It’s possible to mark a test as ignored so it doesn’t run in a particular instance; we’ll cover that in “Ignoring Some Tests Unless Specifically Requested” on page XX.
+It’s possible to mark a test as ignored so it doesn’t run in a particular instance; we’ll cover that in the “Ignoring Some Tests Unless Specifically Requested” section later in this chapter.
 Because we haven’t done that here, the summary shows `0 ignored`.
-We can also pass an argument to the `cargo test` command to run only tests whose name matches a string; this is called *filtering* and we’ll cover it in “Running a Subset of Tests by Name” on page XX.
-Here we haven’t filtered the tests being run, so the end of the summary shows `0 filtered out`.

 The `0 measured` statistic is for benchmark tests that measure performance.
 Benchmark tests are, as of this writing, only available in nightly Rust.
 See the documentation about benchmark tests at *../unstable-book/library-features/test.html* to learn more.

+We can pass an argument to the `cargo test` command to run only tests whose name matches a string; this is called *filtering* and we’ll cover that in the “Running a Subset of Tests by Name” section.
+Here we haven’t filtered the tests being run, so the end of the summary shows `0 filtered out`.

 The next part of the test output starting at `Doc-tests adder` is for the results of any documentation tests.
 We don’t have any documentation tests yet,